brightmarch/rest-easy/README.md

 You will notice there are two `_links` records.
 One points directly back to itself, and the other provides an alternative URL to the same resource.

 ## Errors
-This bundle supports handling HTTP errors properly.
+This library supports handling HTTP errors properly.
 It comes with several exceptions for handling errors.
 They include:

 * 400: `HttpBadSyntaxException`
 * 405: `HttpMethodNotAllowedException`